 If you have any concerns about your treatment please talk to your osteopath.
 The General Osteopathic Council can give you more suppoort if needed.

-How long will it take to get better
+How long to get better

 Most new muscle and joint pain can improve with 1 or 2 treatments (over 1-2 weeks) if seen soon after injury and not been treated before.
 However, complete resolution usualy takes longer.